-- Put your router in the best location - A router which is hidden in a cupboard may not work very well.
-You may also experience slow Internet speeds if your router is downstairs but everyone is using devices upstairs.
+- Put your router in the best location – A router which is hidden in a cupboard may not work very well.
+You may also experience slow Internet speeds if your router is downstairs, but everyone is using devices upstairs.
 Try to place it in a central location so the signal can be spread around.
 You should also try to elevate your router so the radio waves which spread outward and downward can reach the devices.
 You should also try not to place the router near metallic or reflective surfaces.
-Some appliances like microwaves can also cause signal interruption so you should move the router from near the kitchen.
-This is one of the simplest things you can do to speed up your Wi-Fi at home.
+Some appliances like microwaves can also cause signal interruption, so you should move the router from near the kitchen.
+It is one of the simplest things you can do to speed up your Wi-Fi at home.

-- Monitor the applications you use - You may need to look at the apps on your devices and see if any are using large amounts of bandwidth unnecessarily.
+- Monitor the applications you use – You may need to look at the apps on your devices and see if any are using large amounts of bandwidth unnecessarily.
 Some games and file-sharing apps run in the background even when you don’t use them.
-This can have a significant impact on your connection.
+It can have a significant impact on your connection.
 Try to pause these apps or change the settings so you can use the Internet for things you’re actively working on.
 Installing ad-blockers can also help to reduce the strain on limited bandwidth.

 Contact Your ISP

 Slow Wi-Fi can affect every member of a household.
-The factors affecting internet speeds are numerous but conducting speed tests and troubleshooting your connections can be the start of finding a solution.
-Don’t underestimate how much of a difference it can make to simply move your router to a different location.
+The factors affecting internet speeds are numerous, but conducting speed tests and troubleshooting your connections can be the start of finding a solution.
+Don’t underestimate how much of a difference it can make to move your router to a different location.
 Sometimes updating your devices is all that’s needed.
 Work your way through these suggestions before you resign yourself to always having slow Wi-Fi at home.